Stephen Fry: Charity

 In 2008, Fry appeared in a film made by the Free Software Foundation to celebrate the 25th anniversary of the GNU Project to create a completely free operating system.
 In the film, Fry explains the principles of software freedom central to the development of the Linux and GNU software projects.
+For the Comic Relief telethon in 2011, Fry was one of four celebrities who represented a new flavour of Walkers crisps: Stephen Fry Up, with the flavour inspired by the full English breakfast (also known as a 'fry up').
+In 2014, Fry designed a Paddington Bear statue, one of fifty located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Fry is a supporter of nature and wildlife conservation.
 He has been the president of the Great Fen Project since 2006 and vice-president of international NGO Fauna and Flora International since 2009.
 Fry has also expressed support for action on climate change and activist group Extinction Rebellion, and has criticized climate change denial.

 In April 2020, during the COVID-19 pandemic, Fry appeared in a sketch alongside Prince William for a charity show titled The Big Night In on BBC One.
-In the lighthearted sketch, Fry reprises his Blackadder character Lord Melchett, who is on a Zoom call with the Duke of Cambridge as they talk about television shows such as EastEnders and Tiger King as well as homeschooling.
+In the lighthearted sketch, Fry reprises his Blackadder character Lord Melchett, who is on a Zoom call with the then Duke of Cambridge as they talk about television shows such as EastEnders and Tiger King as well as homeschooling.
 The sketch had been put together by Comic Relief and Children in Need to raise money and keep people entertained during the lockdown.
 In March 2021, Fry narrated a short film for Cambridge Children's Hospital.

+Fry has been the patron of UK audiobook charity Listening Books since 2005.